frkmnt/TurnBasedClash/README.md

 * Hospital:
 Remove certain debuffs from Heroes.
+Heal Heroes to full health in exchange for gold.
 Upgrades reduce treatment costs and allow deadlier conditions to be treated.

 * Church: